holacracyone/Holacracy-Constitution/Appendix-A.md

 - Assigning Partners to the Circle’s Roles, monitoring the fit, and re-assigning Roles to other Partners to optimize fit
 - Judging the relative value of Circle efforts on request to resolve priority conflicts across Roles

-_The Circle Lead also holds all un-delegated Circle-level Domains and Accountabilities._
+_The Circle Lead also holds all Accountabilities on the Circle to the extent they are not covered by the Circle's Roles or processes._

 ### Rep Link